Forensic mycology: Postmortem interval

-Burial Site Location
+Burial site location

 The disposal of bodies, often in remote wooded areas, is often used to hide evidence critical to the investigational process.
 These shallow graves have high nutrient levels obtained from the decomposition of the body, making the surrounding soil high in nitrogen and other compounds attractive to fungal growth.
 These environments are ideal for postputrefaction and ammonia fungi to colonize and thus these mushrooms are a common indicator of a clandestine burial.

 Ammonia fungi are common to environments with a high level of nitrogenous compounds.
 Studies have found that ammonia, the byproduct of the decomposition of these compounds, is vital for the fruiting of these types of fungi.
 When fungi are in close proximity to a burial, they are termed postputrefaction fungi.
 While there is considerable overlap between these two classifications, there are some species that do not fall into both categories.
 For example, Rhopalomyces strangulatus is found on or around carcasses but does not rely on ammonia for fruiting, while Coprinus echinosporus needs nitrogenous compounds but is found in environments with no remains.
 Fungi in these categories have only been reported in woodland ecosystems, notably in both mammalian and avian remains as well as in some wasps nests.

 The geotropic nature of fungi also makes them an ideal indicator of gravesite disturbance.
 The stipe, commonly referred to as the 'stalk', always grows vertically while the pileus, or 'cap', grows horizontally.
 After being disturbed, these mushrooms will reorientate and can subsequently be used by investigators to determine movement of a crime scene.

-Trace Evidence
+Trace evidence

 Fungal spores and pollen are often used as mycological trace evidence.
 The transfer of these microscopic particles occurs upon contact between objects or persons, in conjunction with Locard's Exchange Principle.
 This falls into the subdiscipline of forensic palynology.

 Fungal spores are similar to pollen spores as they can be traced back to a certain location, giving them probative value as trace evidence.
 They also have the distinct ability to grow in places where plants cannot, such as stone, leather, plastic, brick, and tiles, increasing the chances of finding microscopic fungal spores.